cdfishe1/code-refactor/README.md

 ## Featured Code

 I added hidden headings to sections that lacked a visible heading.
-In order to this without change to the layout of the landing page, I used the following css in Chris Coyer's CSS-Tricks article [Accessibility/SEO Friendly CSS Handling](https://css-tricks.com/snippets/css/accessibilityseo-friendly-css-hiding/)
+In order to implement this without change to the layout of the landing page, I used the following css in Chris Coyer's CSS-Tricks article [Accessibility/SEO Friendly CSS Handling](https://css-tricks.com/snippets/css/accessibilityseo-friendly-css-hiding/)

 ```
 .element-invisible {